modip-org/spec/modpack_format/modpack_format.md

 The type of the format.
 MUST be set to `modipModpack` for the MODIP Modpack Format.

 ### `formatVersion`
-The version of the format.
-The current value at the time of writing is `1.0.0`.
+The version of the format, stored as a number.
+The current value at the time of writing is `1`.

 ---